anchor/fleet-magento-docs/docs/how-to/configure-dns.md

 which will already be setup for your existing site.
 This will be one of the last steps of the migration.

-For other environments, such as `dev`, `testing`, and so on, these *should* be setup immediately for your own convenience.
+For other environments, such as `dev`, `testing`, and so on, DNS records *should* be setup as per [making a new site](#if-you-are-making-a-new-site), as these do not affect your live website.

-**TBC:** can you prepare here by dropping the TTLs?

-**TBC:** do XYZ before DNS during migration
+1. Reduce the TTL (Time To Live) on DNS records in your domain.
+This will help ensure that the changeover will be as seamless as possible.

-After doing XYZ, add the DNS CNAME records as described above in *Mapping real DNS names to internal DNS records*.
-Once the DNS changes have propaged, your new Fleet is now live.
+2. Add the DNS CNAME records as described above in [Mapping real DNS names to internal DNS records](#mapping-real-dns-names-to-internal-dns-records).
+Once the DNS changes have propagated, your new Fleet is now live.

-**TBC:** after making the DNS changes, do ABC to complete the work.
+3. Test the changes to ensure that traffic is being directed to your Fleet.